Nature Recovery Habitat Module

 Why study at BMC?

-• The course takes place in a unique learning environment on a regenerative farm on the outskirts of Talgarth, as well as throughout the National Park.
+• The course takes place in a unique learning environment on a regenerative farm on the outskirts of Talgarth.

 • Students without the necessary grades (grade 4/ C or above) will get additional teaching and support to study for GCSE English and Maths.

-• Alongside the Nature Recovery sessions, students will undertake the BMC Core sessions, which are 1-day per week and incorporate eco-literacy, climate literacy, sustainability and aspects surrounding our environment.
+• Alongside the Nature Recovery sessions, students will undertake the BMC Change in Practice module, which is 1-day per week and incorporates eco-literacy, climate literacy, sustainability and aspects surrounding our environment.
 This is an innovative programme, supporting students’ development and understanding and career opportunities in the context of an urgent climate crisis.

-• Your learning experience within our BMC Core Sessions will be supplemented with various activities, day trips, guest lectures, and a project of your choice.
+• Your learning experience within our BMC Change in Practice Module will be supplemented with various activities, day trips, guest lectures, and a project of your choice.

 • BMC’s learning model, applied across all courses, integrates the head, hands and heart, multi-sensory protocols, outdoor learning and multiple hierarchies of knowledge or ways of knowing.

-What will I do within the BMC Core Sessions?
+What will I do within the BMC Change in Practice Module?

-Alongside the NVQ, students will participate in unique and innovative Core modules, covering real-life skills, supplemented with educational trips, guest speakers, outdoor learning, and practical experiences.
+Alongside the NVQ, students will participate in unique and innovative Change in Practice module, covering real-life skills, supplemented with educational trips, guest speakers, outdoor learning, and practical experiences.
 You will develop vital skills, knowledge and understanding for the future; to not only support your career success but also to empower you to take a role in making the world a better place for future generations.

-These Core Sessions are an integral part of your chosen NVQ, is part of the qualification and is not optional.
+These sessions are an integral part of your chosen NVQ, are part of the qualification and are not optional.
 This part of the course is designed to support:

 • Health and wellbeing skills